bochaco/react-mn-wallet-connect/TUTORIAL.md

 };
 ```

-## Step 5: Create Entry Point
+## Step 4: Create Entry Point

 At this point we are ready to bootstrap the React application into the DOM.
-We can now mount the App component and ensure React runs in StrictMode during development.
+We can now mount the `App` component and ensure React runs in StrictMode during development.

 In the implemented example it also pulls in Tailwind-generated CSS so the UI renders with the intended styling, this can be found at [src/main.tsx](src/main.tsx).